Teenage Dream: Background and development

-For the recording of Teenage Dream, Perry had recorded at a multitude of recording studios such as Playback Recording Studio, Roc the Mic Studios, Conway Recording Studios, Rocket Carousel Studio, Studio at the Palms, Triangle Sound Studios, Silent Sound Studios, The Boom Boom Boom, Henson Recording Studios, Capitol Studios, NightBird Recording Studios, and Eightysevenfourteen Studios.
-Recording for the album finished on April 30, 2010.
-The album cover is a painting by Will Cotton, and was revealed on July 21, 2010. via a live webstream with Cotton, at his Art Studio.
-On July 23, 2010, the album's official track listing was posted on Perry's official website.

 Music and lyrics

 Perry stated about the album "You're getting the sugary sweet but you're also getting the 'Oh my goodness, she had to sit down for a minute and let things off her chest'".
 The music of Teenage Dream is derived from a wide variety of pop genres, while heavily incorporating different musical styles not heard on her previous releases; disco and electronic are examples.
-Musically, Teenage Dream is considered to be a departure from Perry's previous album, One of the Boys (2008), which was pop rock and soft rock driven.
+Musically, Teenage Dream is considered to be a departure from One of the Boys (2008), which was pop rock and soft rock driven.
 The album features a very wide range of rock subgenres, which include disco rock, glam metal, indie rock, pop rock, hard rock, electronic rock, and goth rock.

 Songs

-The album opens with the title track and second single "Teenage Dream", which is written as a throwback record to Perry's teenage years.
+The album opens with the title track "Teenage Dream", which is written as a throwback record to Perry's teenage years.
 It is a power pop and electropop song which features a "distinct retro sound", and contains influences of disco, pop rock, and industrial music.
 The song has been compared to several disco artists, including Madonna and the Cardigans.
 The second song is "Last Friday Night (T.G.I.F.)", the song recalls a true experience that Perry had while partying in Santa Barbara which included streaking in a park, dancing on tables, and partying at a club.
 Musically, the song is styled in the genres of disco, indie rock, and Hi-NRG, while also taking influence from dance-pop.
-The lead single, "California Gurls", continues the "retro sound" carried from "Teenage Dream", and is written as an answer song to "Empire State of Mind" by Jay-Z and Alicia Keys, and pays tribute to the beach lifestyle of California.
-The song utilizes the genres of disco, funk-pop, and electropop, while bearing influence of new wave music within its composition.
+Its third track "California Gurls" continues the "retro sound" carried from "Teenage Dream", and is written as an answer song to "Empire State of Mind" by Jay-Z and Alicia Keys, and pays tribute to the beach lifestyle of California.
+The song uses the genres of disco, funk-pop, and electropop, while bearing influence of new wave music within its composition.